IAHispano/Applio-Docs/get-started/training.md

 |||

-- (If you want to retrain, enter the same name of the model and locate in which stage the save files are left, enter a higher number.)
+- (If you want to retrain, enter the same name of the model and locate in which stage the save files are left, enter a higher number of epoch.)

+- Your trained model is located in the logs/model folder, and the .pth files are in the logs/zips folder.